robotoworks/specapi/README.md

 * org.specapi.ui
 * org.specapi.updatesite

-Then create a new Run/Debug Configuration to launch the a new Eclipse instance which will allow you to debug and test SpecAPI:
+Create a new Run/Debug Configuration to launch a new Eclipse instance which will allow you to debug and test SpecAPI:

 ```Run Configurations > Eclipse Application > New```